AlexaH88/pianotes/README.md

 - The code for the hamburger menu on 800px width screens and smaller was taken from [W3 Schools](https://www.w3schools.com/), specifically [this section](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_mobile_navbar), and adapted.

+- The code for the Simon game rules popup on the instructions page was taken from [W3 Schools](https://www.w3schools.com/), specifically [this aticle](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_popup), and adapted.

 ### ***Content***

 - All text content was written by the site creator [Alexa Hendry](https://github.com/AlexaH88).